evannetwork/evannetwork.github.io/doc/why.md

 Blockchain technology changes this.
 It gets rid of mutable copies, because there is only one consensus record, and any change to it can only happen by consensus.
 Maintaining competing copies and versions within a blockchain becomes prohibitively expensive, via cryptographic means, and as a result there is an authoritative consensus on the data in the blockchain.

 ### Trust without the Blockchain
-To establish trust in data in any traditional environment is ultimately always done via real world social side channels.
+Establishing trust in data in any traditional environment is ultimately always done via real world social side channels.
 You exchange access points and credentials in person, or via digital channels that have trust from real world context.
 Still, every new access of data over any such traditional digital channels is a leap of faith that the chain of trust that led you to accessing this data at that specific access point with those specific credentials is still valid, that nothing has been compromised on either end or any link on the chain.

 ### Trust with the Blockchain
 With the blockchain, there is only one real leap of faith: the leap to join the blockchain.